-Student should set a password for their account before they can access any online services in ADU.
+Student receives an auto generated password and use it to log to My ADU portal.
+They should set their own password after their first log on to the portal.
 Students need to protect and ensure that their password is secure; student account and password are owned by the students and they are responsible for keeping it secure.